-I LOVE ROMANCEfredrick_pic
+I LOVE ROMANCE

 I love romance.
 I love it in everything.
 I just, in fact, had a dream where Anthony DiNozzo from NCIS, was falling for his partner (NOT Ziva).
 The tension was terrific (yes, I know, my dream).
 This is a guy who doesn’t go looking for love, and watching him fall was so much fun.